kaleidawave/ezno/CONTRIBUTING.md

 ## Development

-If you don't want to run the whole Ezno CLI.
 You can run just the checker with

 ```shell
 cargo run -p ezno-checker --example run path/to/file.ts
 ```

+> [!TIP]
+> This can be faster as doesn't have recompile the CLI options and things. (although the errors don't contain the nice source annotations)
-Note you can skip the cache with the additional `--no-cache` option (re-reads base `.d.ts` file)
+> Note you can skip the cache with the additional `--no-cache` option (re-reads base `.d.ts` file)

 If you want to check all the checker tests